Payment solutions for Swiss associations – 5 practical guides

 All club payments from a single source

-With Payrexx, you combine QR code payments, Paylinks, mini webshop, and platform solutions via a single account – with consolidated billing and payout to your Swiss club IBAN.
+With Payrexx, you combine QR code payments, Paylinks, and a mini webshop via a single Merchant account – with consolidated billing and payout to your Swiss club IBAN.
 Non-profit organizations receive a 50 % discount on paid subscriptions.

 Frequently Asked Questions about Card Payments for Associations